mattermost/mattermost-developer-documentation/site/content/contribute/webapp/redux/react-redux.md

 ---
-title: "Using Redux with React"
+title: "Use Redux with React"
-heading: "Using Redux with React in Mattermost"
+heading: "Use Redux with React in Mattermost"
 description: "Find out how using Redux with React is fairly straightforward thanks to the React Redux library."
 date: 2017-08-20T11:35:32-04:00
 weight: 7